bono-94/Full-Stack-Portfolio/README.md

 ### Register

+  - Registration page is second critical component for website authorization and security
+  - It allows users to open an account in order to browse and engange with the main content
+  - User can select their username and provide email address if both are not in the database already
+  - In addition, user can choose any password to protect their account
+  - If user already has an account this page, suggested link takes user to the login page
 ![Register](./assets/media/images/features/3-register.jpg)

 ![Register](./assets/media/images/features/3-register-2.jpg)

 ---

-### Landing Media
+### Landing Media - Index

   - The landing cover media includes a professional custom-made image
-  - This section introduces the user to the Innovation Lamd page with an eye-catching sharp and creative 3D logo
+  - This section introduces the user to the Innovation Land page with an eye-catching sharp and creative 3D logo
   - This will grab users' attention and increase the chances of a great first impression
   - Without an extensive text introduction requiring serious participation, the image relaxes the user with smooth colors with good contrast bringing users over to the next section that introduces the page.
   - Instead of first reading, then relaxing, we wanted the user to build up the energy instead of dropping it before exploring the rest of the page due to too many textual distractions